-User-provided fields are set in the Team Members section of the job editor.
+User-provided fields can be toggled for a specific job in the Team Members section of the job editor.
 You can enable or disable fields depending on their relevance to the job.

 Custom fields (both candidate and user) will appear on candidates’ profiles.
-The location of each field is set at the implementation stage.
+The location of each field is set under the Workflow Settings page.
 If you have turned off a field for a given job then it will not appear in the candidate profile.
 You can turn the field on at any time to have it appear.

 In the above screenshot, the company has added a custom ‘Salary Info’ and ‘Available After’ to record the candidate’s expected and current salary and when they are available to start.

 Note: New user-provided fields will not be visible under candidate profiles until you edit the candidate.